-OpenSea Gets 'Wells Notice' From SEC, Calling NFTs Sold on Platform Securities
+OpenSea Gets 'Wells Notice' From SEC, Which Calls NFTs Sold on Platform 'Securities'

-"We're shocked the SEC would make such a sweeping move against creators and artists," says CEO of OpenSea
+"We're shocked the SEC would make such a sweeping move against creators and artists," says CEO of OpenSea.

 "OpenSea has received a Wells notice from the SEC threatening to sue us because they believe NFTs on our platform are securities," OpenSea's CEO Devin Finzer wrote on social media platform X.